 As splinter groups conquered and absorbed communities in their path, the disruption was felt as far north as central Africa.
 Substantial states, such as Moshoeshoe's Lesotho and other Sotho-Tswana chiefdoms, were established, partly for reasons of defence.
-The mfecane or difaqane, as this period of disruption and state formation became known, remains the subject of much speculative debate.
-But the temporary disruption of life on the Highveld served to facilitate Boer expansion northwards from the 1830s, and provided a myth of the "empty land" which whites employed to justify their domination over the subcontinent in the 20th century.
+The Mfecane or Difaqane, as this period of disruption and state formation became known, remains the subject of much speculative debate.